JonesyJava/jonesyjava/README.md

 [![Jonesy's GitHub stats](https://github-readme-stats.vercel.app/api?username=jonesyjava&theme=dark)](https://github.com/anuraghazra/github-readme-stats)

+--

-Thank you for checking out my page and feel free to reach out if you like what you see!
+Thank you for checking out my page and feel free to reach out if you like what you see!:smiley:

 <!--